noisebridge/gung-heap/README.md

 ### What?

-All projects small and large, software and hardware, technical, artistic, and otherwise.
+All projects small and large, software and hardware, successes and failures (and incomplete), technical, artistic, and otherwise.

 **Test:** Would others want to learn about your project and maybe try repeating it?